Martin McGuinness: From IRA terrorist to peacemaker

 Historic handshake

-McGuinness's compromises continued: In 2012, he became the first in his party to shake hands with Britain's Queen Elizabeth, a testament to how far this onetime Republican terrorist had come.
+McGuinness's compromises continued: In 2012, he became the first in his party to shake hands with Britain's Queen Elizabeth, a testament to how far this onetime republican terrorist had come.

 But in early 2017 after 10 years of sharing power with Protestant politicians McGuinness abruptly resigned.
 He and his party no longer trusted the Protestant leaders who replaced Paisley after his death.
 "So I believe today is the right time to call a halt to the DUP's arrogance," he said.

 He was ill, and it was a last roll of the political dice.
-He remained a Republican through and through.
+He remained a republican through and through.

 At the time I was driving the battle-scarred streets of Northern Ireland with McGuinness, he seemed to have long ago concluded he'd never see a united Ireland in his lifetime.